higebu/lenovo-t460s/README.md

 ## 5. Install from media

+**WARNING:** this is an almost fully automated installation.
+Once you boot from the USB media: **!!!
+ALL EXISTING DATA ON THE DRIVE WILL BE LOST !!!**

 Insert your usb media and boot your t460s with F12 option to select your media. **Note**: Not all usb media's (I use a SanDisk) are recognised.